ThatWugg/muck-itemchoice/README.md

 # Item Choice

 Allows the player to choose a powerup of the same tier that they opened from a chest or battle totem.
 When opening a chest, finishing a battle totem, or killing a boss, a powerup-choosing object will appear instead of a random powerup.
-Interacting with that object will allow the user to choose a powerup.
+Interacting with that object will show a UI to the user to choose a powerup.

 ### Notes
 - THERES ONLY ASSETS FOR WINDOWS.
 Other OS may see irregular assets regarding this plugin.